Suzanne is the award-winning author of three novels: Hush Little Baby, No Ordinary Life, and In An Instant.

 HOW MUCH OF YOUR WRITING IS BASED ON YOUR OWN EXPERIENCE?

 A lot of it.
 Be careful what you say around me.
-My friends and family are starting to realize that—if it’s interesting, there’s a good chance it will end up in my next book.
+My friends and family are starting to realize, if they mention something interesting, there’s a good chance it will end up in one of my stories.

 WHAT ARE SOME OF YOUR HOBBIES?